jmontejo/for-students/_triggerAPI/02_apiintro.md

 # Get a dictionary with all the 2018 single photon triggers and their prescale, with loose identification
 singlephoton = TriggerAPI.getAllHLT(TriggerPeriod.y2018, TriggerType.g_single, matchPattern="_loose$")

-# Just for visualization, sort them by their prescale and print
+# Just for visualisation, sort them by their prescale and print
 import operator
 sortedbyPS = sorted(singlephoton.items(), key=operator.itemgetter(1))
 for trigger, ps in sortedbyPS: